SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-session.md

 ## Common Problems

+### JCSMPTransportException

 If you see:

 ```
 JCSMPTransportException: Error communicating with the router, ConnectException: Connection Refused
 ```

-This can happen if a TLS server certificate was not configured in the Tile in which case the VMR will reject incoming TLS connections.
+This can happen if a TLS server certificate was not configured in the Solace Messaging for PCF tile in which case the Solace Message Router will reject incoming TLS connections.

+### CertificateException

 If you see:
 ```
 CertificateException: Path does not chain with any of the trust anchors
 ```

-it is because the application could not validate the certificate it received from the server.
-This can happen when you  install a self-signed certificate on the router, but didn't package it with the app, or didn't set INSTALL_CERTIFICATE to true.
+it is because the application could not validate the certificate it received from the Solace Message Router.
+This can happen when you install a self-signed certificate on the Solace Message Router, but didn't package it with the app, or didn't set INSTALL_CERTIFICATE to true in the sample.